The 6 Best adidas Running Shoes of 2026 Reviews

 2. Best High-End adidas Running Shoes

-3. Best Upper-Mid Range adidas Running Shoes
+3. Best Upper Mid-Range adidas Running Shoes

 4. Best Mid-Range adidas Running Shoes

 If you want a simpler, more traditional daily trainer, consider the adidas Supernova Rise 3.
 It isn't as lively or light as the Evo SL, but it feels calmer and more approachable for easy miles.
 Its broad, planted platform feels very stable and predictable underfoot, though its limited cushioning makes it better suited to shorter daily runs than outings much beyond 10K (6 miles).
+If you're looking for a beginner shoe to get started, check out our picks for the best running shoes for beginners.

 5. Best Budget adidas Running Shoes